-Sometimes when daydreams of a millionaire lifestyle become reality it has the habit of turning very sour.
-Winner’s personalities can often change overnight and isolation, paranoia, drink, drugs, crime, prison and even poverty await those who simply can’t cope with their new found riches.
+Sometimes when daydreams of a millionaire lifestyle become reality, it has the habit of turning very sour.
+Winner’s personalities can often change overnight, and isolation, paranoia, drinking, drugs, crime, prison, and even poverty await those who simply can’t cope with their newfound riches.

 William “Bud” Post

 When Pennsylvanian lottery winner William “Bud” Post won $16.2 million back in 1988, the last thing he expected was that his brother would hire a hitman to have him killed or that his girlfriend would sue him for half his winnings.